hasaut/Mirabelle/README.md

 The instruction decoder itself is small in the digital design.
 Mirabelle project targets embedded applications where the cost of program memory like flash can be important.
 It is expected that the increased size of digital part for the decoder will be payed out by decreased size of flash memory.

+There are some reasons to use [multi-ISA implementation](Doc/MultiIsa.pdf).

-It is not necessary to keep all decoders: one can include only Risc-V for example.
+It is not necessary to keep all decoders: the verilog sources organization simplifies the way to choose the necessary ISA.

 ## Multi-core